 Venus, Software Engineer at Rockbot

+Entering the field of medical coding right away with no experience can be tough.
+That’s why experts recommend that you get your foot in the door by working in other healthcare administration jobs.
 Once you’re working in a hospital or doctor’s office, you can work on training to become a coder.
-Once you have your certificate, you will be much more qualified than those who do not have other healthcare administration work experience.
+Once you have your certificate, you could be more qualified than those who do not have healthcare administration work experience.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.